-- employer contributions are allowable as a deduction against corporation tax, provided that they are made wholly and exclusively for the purpose of its business; - member contributions attract tax relief at their highest rate; - investments accumulate free of income and capital gains tax; and - a proportion of the benefits can be paid out as a tax-free lump sum on retirement or death.
+- employer contributions are allowable as a deduction against corporation tax, provided that - they are made wholly and exclusively for the purpose of its business; - member contributions attract tax relief at - their highest rate Please contact us for further details. - investments accumulate free of income and capital gains tax; and - a proportion of the benefits can be paid out as a tax-free lump sum on retirement or death.